The Federal Child Support Guidelines: Step-by-Step

 Gross income is a person’s income before taxes and deductions.

-In some cases, the amount of income shown on line 150 of a tax return or notice of assessment may not be an accurate indication of available income.
+In some cases, the amount of income shown on line 15000 (150 for 2018 and prior years) of a tax return or notice of assessment may not be an accurate indication of available income.

 In cases that go to court, a judge may need to increase the income amount in order to calculate an appropriate child support amount.
 This is called "imputing" income.
 It may happen if, for example: